Cassandra-Samonte/MEN-Stack-CRUD-App/README.md

 1. Clone the Repository:
 - Open your terminal or command prompt.
 - Navigate to the directory where you want to save your project.
-- Copy the project link on this page under '<code>'
+- Copy the project link on this page under code
 - In your terminal enter the following prompt: git clone (paste project link here)
 2. Navigate to the Project Directory
 - In your terminal enter the following command: cd MEN-Stack-CRUD-App